QuEraComputing/bloqade-python/docs/home/quick_start.md

 ## Submitting to Hardware

-* cross reference all code with proper docstring

 To submit your program to hardware ensure you have your AWS Braket credentials loaded.
 You will need to use the [AWS CLI]() to do this.

 Then it's just a matter of selecting the *Aquila* on Braket backend.
 Before going any further Bloqade provides two options for running your program on actul hardware: